Skip to Content

 Customs Can Become A Crucial Factor

-After all, your safety is more important than a few rocks!
+Above all, your safety is more important than a few rocks!

 Recommended Safety Equipment & Tips for Rockhounding!

-Understand There Are Health Risks Involved
+Consider Potential Health Risks Involved

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):

-Why You Are Bringing The Rock Back Home
+Why Are You Bringing The Rock Back Home?

 Rockhounding Near Me: Best Locations State-by-State (Map)